Ecodev/gims/docs/content/data_input.rst

 For each survey, there are 4 tabs:

-* **General**: in this tab you must enter a unique code (typically an acronyme of the type of survey + year); the name (a more detailed and explicit title of the survey); if it is active or not (Yes is mandatory for people to fill in questionnaires); the year it covers; internal comments as well as a start and end date (that define the timeframe in which data will be gathered/entered).
+* **General**: in this tab you must enter a *unique* and *meaningful* code (typically an acronyme of the type of survey + year); the name (a more detailed and explicit title of the survey); if it is active or not ("Yes" is mandatory for people to fill in questionnaires); the year it covers; internal comments as well as a start and end date (that define the timeframe in which data will be gathered/entered).

 .. image:: img/surveys_general.png
     :width: 100%
     :alt: Surveys general tab

-* **Questions**: in this tab you will see the already existing questions and how they are structured; be able to edit (pencil icon) or delete them (dustbin icon) as well as add a new question (click on the corresponding button).
-For further details about the different types of questions see the :ref:`questions` section below.
+* **Questions**: in this tab you will see the already existing questions and how they are structured; be able to edit (pencil icon) or delete them (dustbin icon) as well as add a new question (clic on the corresponding button).
+For further details about the different types of questions see the :ref:`DI questions` section below.

 .. image:: img/surveys_questions.png
     :width: 100%
     :alt: Surveys questions tab

 * **Questionnaires**: in this tab you will see the questionnaire(s) you are entitled to edit and/or validate.
-In this view you can see which spatial zone (country, city…) the questionnaire corresponds to, when it has been last modified and too what extent it has been completed.
-To add a new questionnaire click on the corresponding button.
-For further details about the questionnaires see the :ref:`questionnaires` section below.
+In this view you can see which spatial zone (country, city…) the questionnaire corresponds to; when it has been last modified and too what extent it has been completed.
+To add a new questionnaire clic on the corresponding button.
+For further details about the questionnaires see the :ref:`DI questionnaires` section below.

 .. image:: img/surveys_questionnaires.png
     :width: 100%